lucacattan3o/lucacattan3o.github.io/06/README.md

 #Sketch 06

 I'm facinated about let the computer make decisions.
-Starting from a really simple decision like choosing a color.
+Starting from a really simple one, like choosing a color.
-The result is unpredictable and this can make a simple sketch interesting.
+The result is unpredictable and a simple sketch can produce interesting and different outputs every time.

 Just vanilla javascript and p5.js